 Who We Serve

-We serve abuse, neglected, and abandoned children.
+We serve children who have been abused, neglected, abandoned or rejected.
 These children, who are often “high risk” or harder to place, include: children older than 10 yrs old, sibling groups, minority groups, and children with mental or physical handicaps.

-- Develop a foster supportive residential development that will increase available beds for the special needs foster children in judicial circuit one.
+- Develop a residential development that will increase available beds for the special needs children affected by trauma.

 - Create a pool of resources, both tangible, and non-tangible, that will meet the critical needs of the youth in foster care.